phil333/face_detection/README.md

 **Why use this package:**

 These ROS nodes are designed to detect and track faces in images coming from a ROS image topic.
 The nodes display or publish an image with the resulting detections drawn on top of the image.
 The settings of the detection system can be easily adapted using ROS rqt_reconfigure (rosrun rqt_reconfigure rqt_reconfigure).
 The nodes also publish the coordinates of the faces.
+To work for a wide variaty of secnarios, the following features are included:
+  - OpenCV Face Detection
+  - Dlib Face Detection
+  - OpenCV CUDA support
+  - OpenCV tracking (Optical flow)

 **How to Use this package:**

 To run the package, use the provided RosLaunch file as follows:
   - roslaunch face_detection face_detection.launch
   - roslaunch face_detection face_tracking.launch
+  - roslaunch face_detection face_detection_cuda.launch

 To see the coordinates published by the nodes, launch the listener node:
   - rosrun face_detection face_listener